-- A. Regional Revenue Funds will be distributed, in accordance with the Virginia Code and NVTA's Master Indenture of Trust dated as of December 1, 2014 as Supplemented (the "NVTA Indenture") as follows: - 1.
+- A. Regional Revenue Funds generated by HB2313 (2013), as amended, will be distributed, subject to any outstanding Bond Indentures will be distributed, in accordance with the Virginia Code and NVTA's Master Indenture of Trust dated as of December 1, 2014 as Supplemented (the "NVTA Indenture") as follows: - 1.
+Revenues generated by HB2313 (2013) are first pledged for debt service, and will be included in debt capacity calculations.
 NVTA will segregate the Regional Revenue Funds generated under SB1716 (2019) (the "SB1716 Regional Revenue Funds") from the Regional Revenue Funds generated under HB2313 (the "HB2313 Regional Revenue Funds"). - 2.
 The SB1716 Regional Revenue Funds cannot be used to support bonds or other debt of NVTA.
 As such, once the segregation described in II.A.1. above has occurred, the SB1716 Regional Revenue Funds will immediately be credited to the General Fund established under the NVTA Indenture (the "General Fund"). - 3.
-The HB2313 Regional Revenue Funds are pledged to pay debt service and will be included in NVTA's debt capacity calculations. - 4.
-The HB2313 Regional Revenue Funds will be applied in following order on a monthly basis: - a) To fund each Bond Debt Service Fund for NVTA's senior bonds as required under the NVTA Indenture; - b) To restore the balance in any Debt Service Reserve Fund that may be established under the NVTA Indenture to its Reserve Requirement in accordance with the NVTA Indenture; - c) To fund any Subordinate Debt Service Fund for any subordinate bonds that NVTA may issue in accordance with the NVTA Indenture;
+Revenues generated by SB1716 (2019) cannot be used for The HB2313 Regional Revenue Funds are pledged to pay debt service and will be included in NVTA's debt capacity calculations or debt service payments. - 4.
+The HB2313 revenues Regional Revenue Funds will be used, applied in priority following order on a monthly basis: